The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces

-In this paper, we work out the statement of Theorem \ref{Thm main meta} in the respective cases of the J-equation, dHYM equation and Z-critical equations.
 In each case when the main theorem \ref{Thm main meta} holds we moreover have the following corollary, which is new at least for the Z-critical equation (for general central charges in rank one):

 \begin{corollary} If $X$ is a compact K\"ahler surface with no negative curves, then the equation $\#$ admits a solution for any admissible initial data $(d_{\#},\alpha)$ \emph{(see Corollary \ref{Cor neg curve dHYM intro} and Corollary \ref{Cor neg curve Z intro} for the precise statements)}. \end{corollary}